 DANCE-272FD Dance and Culture: 'Funk Styles'

 This course introduces students to funk dance styles such as Locking, Popping, and Breaking.
 We will examine the evolution of African American music and its relationship to what's happening historically in the U.S. Students will learn the terminology and rhythmic patterns of each dance form and how to find their own relationship to the movement.
 This class will focus on becoming grounded in the basics through technique drills and combinations.
 There will be many sessions where the students can freestyle using the foundation they've learned and incorporating their own uniqueness to the movement.
-The study of music and movement and will take form in research.
-Through books, scholarly journals, and documentaries, the students will discuss and take notes of the many artists and pioneers of the form.
+The study of music and movement will take form in research, through books, scholarly journals, and documentaries.
+This will allow students to have many discussions throughout the course on the many artists and pioneers of the form.

 DANCE-272HP Dance and Culture: Hip Hop

 This course will be a literary, media-based, and technical exploration of the history and influence of contemporary Hip Hop culture creation.
 Students will engage in an embodied study of various hip-hop dance techniques and a rigorous investigation of the influence of Hip Hop culture on music, fashion, language, media, and personal style throughout the world.
 The technical aspect of the course will support their study of history and culture through media, readings, discussion and research.
 Works cited will include peer reviewed articles, as well as the brilliance of materials created outside of the narrow academic lens.
 Each reading, film, or documentary that is assigned will be followed by written responses and discussions, and students will present their in-depth research findings at the end of the course.